Tharisky/Portfolio/Projects/VAPT ( March 2022) - Metasploitable 2/Report.md

 CVE-2011-3556	An unspecified vulnerability was identified in the Java Runtime Environment component within Oracle Java SE JDK and JRE versions 7, and earlier
 7	Port 3306 (mysql)
 Version: MySql 5.0.51a -3ubuntu5
-CVE-2008-4097	The MySQL database in HappieeCorp  has negligible security, it was exploited by  using the MySQL function of Kali,  defining the username and host IP while leaving the  password blank.
+CVE-2008-4097	The MySQL database in Risky_Corporations  has negligible security, it was exploited by  using the MySQL function of Kali,  defining the username and host IP while leaving the  password blank.

 8	Port 5432 (postgresql)
 Version: PostgreSQL  DB 8.3.0 - 8.3.7